skrysmanski/devlog/content/articles/dotnet/docker-nuget.md

 Not what one would expect.

 == The Problem(s) ==
-The problem here is that - unlike .NET projects for the regular //.NET Framework// - the build process for a //.NET Core// project (`dotnet build`) does **not** copy any dependencies into the output folder.
+The problem here is that - unlike .NET projects for the regular *.NET Framework* - the build process for a *.NET Core* project (`dotnet build`) does **not** copy any dependencies into the output folder.

 If you look into `bin\Debug\netcoreapp1.0` you'll find no `Newtonsoft.Json.dll` file there.